-My reasons for classifying these plants as Scarlet Spiderling, as opposed to the similar Red Spiderling (Boerhavia diffusa) include the sticky stems below the flowers and the leaves with red edges.
-Neither is supposed to be present in Albuquerque but as the planet warms, species are shifting their ranges.
+My reasons for classifying these plants as Scarlet Spiderling, as opposed to the similar Red Spiderling (Boerhavia diffusa) include the sticky stems below the flowers and the leaves with reddish edges.
+Neither species is supposed to be present in Albuquerque but as the planet warms, species are shifting their ranges.

 Creeping Spiderling (Boerhavia torreyana)

 Narrow-Leaf Four O'Clock (Mirabilis linearis)

 Note the long, very narrow leaves that grow in opposite pairs.
 The flowers can be light pink rather than purple.
 Sets of three flowers sit in five-part green involucres (vaguely flower-like cups), which can be purple-tinged.

 Mountain Four O'Clock (Mirabilis oblongifolia)